Footrot Research Project

 The overall objective of FeetFirst is to raise fine-wool sheep productivity, as well as enable new growers in higher rainfall areas to transition to fine-wool sheep, by developing a new tool for identifying animals with better genetic resistance to footrot.

-Utilising breeding values and genomic technology, the FeetFirst project is developing a genomic breeding value (gBV) for footrot resistance in fine-wool sheep.
-Breeders will be able to use the gBV to predict an animal's genetic resistance to footrot when making breeding selections.
+Utilising genomics, pedigree and physical data, the FeetFirst project is developing an estimated breeding value (EBV) for footrot resistance in fine-wool sheep.
+Breeders will be able to use the EBV to predict an animal's genetic resistance to footrot when making breeding selections.

 FeetFirst is led by The New Zealand Merino Company, and co-funded by Merino New Zealand Incorporated (Merino Inc.) and the Ministry for Primary Industries.